 But, I’m a firm believer that mistakes and experiences teach you a lot.
 So, you shouldn’t fear facing them!

 Your typical day look like?

-Unfortunately, everyday is not same and my schedules constantly change which I have to work on.
+Unfortunately, every day is not the same, and my schedules constantly change, which I have to work on.

 Well, my typical day usually includes 5-6 hours of work.
 I take 2 days off every week.
 After I have a healthy breakfast, I dedicated 3-4 hours to work.
 Then, I spend the remaining hours from 6-8 pm.
 That’s how it usually goes.
-This has been my current routine in 2020.
-This year, I have been taking gaps too which are proven to be helpful to keep myself sane and focused.
+This has been my routine.
+This year, I have been taking gaps, too, which are proven to be helpful to keep myself sane and focused.

 Most importantly, I learned not to get stressed with workloads.

 What’s the purpose of being your own boss when you cannot calm yourself, right?